mcci-catena/Catena-Sketches/catena4470_test01/README.md

 ### gitboot.sh and the other sketches

 The sketches in other directories in this tree are for engineering use at MCCI.
 The `git-repos.dat` file in this directory does not necessarily install all the required libraries needed for building the other directories.
-However, all the libraries should be available from https://github.com/mcci-catena/; and we are working on getting `git-repos.dat` files in every sub-directory.
+However, all the libraries should be available from https://github.com/mcci-catena/;